This post may contain affiliate links. Please read our disclosure policy.

 - Unsalted butter – Salted works too if that’s all you have on hand.

-- Powdered sugar – give or take a little.
-Powdered sugar often gets lumpy, so I do recommend sifting it first to avoid any lumps.
+- Powdered sugar – Give or take a little.
+Powdered sugar (aka confectioners sugar) often gets lumpy, so I do recommend sifting it first to avoid any lumps.

-- Peppermint extract – It’s really up to you depending on how minty you like your cream cheese mints.
+- Peppermint extract – It’s really up to you depending on how minty you want them.

 - A few drops of food coloring – I like to use gel food coloring because it packs a bigger punch with the color, but you don’t need to make a separate grocery trip for it if you don’t have any on hand.

-Note: Some recipes for cream cheese mints using peppermint oil instead of peppermint extract.
+Note: Some recipes for use peppermint oil instead of peppermint extract.
 This recipe uses peppermint extract.
 If you’re using peppermint oil – only use 1-3 drops.
-It is very concentrated, so if you use 1/2 teaspoon the mints will be way too strong.
+It is very concentrated, so if you use ½ teaspoon the mints will be way too strong.

-Storage: Yes, cream cheese mints require refrigeration.
-You’ll always want to store cream cheese mints in an airtight container in the fridge.
-They’ll last up to 2 weeks in the fridge.
+Yes, you definitely need to refrigerate these mints or they will melt.
+Store in an airtight container in the fridge and they’ll last up to 2 weeks in the fridge.

-Freezer: Store in an airtight, freezer safe container in the freezer for up to 2 months.
-Arrange the cream cheese mints in a single layer on a cookie sheet, freeze for a couple of hours, then transfer to a freezer bag or other container.
+Freezer: Store in an airtight, freezer-safe container in the freezer for up to 2 months.
+Arrange the mints in a single layer on a cookie sheet, freeze for a couple of hours, then transfer to a freezer bag or other container.